 Brightness: 2500 Lumens | Resolution: 4096 x 2160 | Contrast Ratio: Infinite | Mechanism: Ultra Short Throw

-We definitely don’t need to introduce Sony as it is involved in a lot of electronic hardware.
-Sony VPLVZ1000ES is a top-quality projector which uses Z-Phosphor Laser as the light source instead of traditional lamps.
-This results in spectacular image quality with deep blacks and very vivid colours.
+We don’t need to introduce Sony as it is involved in a lot of electronic hardware.
+Sony VPLVZ1000ES is a top-quality projector that uses a Z-Phosphor Laser as the light source instead of traditional lamps.
+This results in spectacular image quality with deep blacks and very vivid colors.
 An OLED TV against a standard LCD TV is a good example to understand this projector.
 It uses real-time laser light control which results in an infinite contrast ratio, just like an OLED panel (blacks are as good as being off).
-Moreover, it is an ultra-short throw projector ensuring a 100-inch screen at only 6-inches distance.
+Moreover, it is an ultra-short throw projector ensuring a 100-inch screen at only a 6-inches of distance.

-This projector is the pinnacle of image quality rivalling the quality of an OLED panel.
+This projector is the pinnacle of image quality rivaling the quality of an OLED panel.
 It needs no maintenance whatsoever and it is not noisier like other projectors.
-The HDR content looks stunning, with colours popping out of the wall.
+The HDR content looks stunning, with colors popping out of the wall.
 Since it does not contain a lamp, it is much more durable than a standard lamp-based projector.
-If you want something that has absolutely best quality no matter what the price, then this might be the perfect choice for you.
+If you want something that has absolutely the best quality no matter what the price, then this might be the perfect choice for you.